 Family and Systemic Therapist – Couple Therapist – UKCP Supervisor

-Child/Adolescent psychotherapy/psychiatry – Adult psychotherapy – Teaching/Training – Supervision
+Child/Adolescent psychotherapy – Adult psychotherapy – Teaching/Training – Supervision – Organisational consultation

-- Academic lead for the SFP CYP IAPT programme
+- Academic lead – Systemic Practice CYP IAPT programme

-- Senior lecturer on the MSc and DClinPSy programmes
+- Senior lecturer – MSc and Doctorate in Clinical Psychology

 - Family Therapist at Regional In-Patient Unit

 Academic positions – Since 2011, Hannah has been involved in the delivery and design of the MSc in Psychological Therapies systemic strand and is systemic convenor on the Doctoral program for Clinical Psychology.
-Hannah has recently been appointed Academic Lead for the Systemic Family Practice CYP IAPT programme, the Programme Lead for the CYP IAPT Inpatient training programme, the Family Intervention for Psychosis Programme and the Systemic Supervision Course.
+Hannah is the Academic Lead for the Systemic Family Practice CYP IAPT programme, the Programme Lead for the CYP IAPT Inpatient training programme, the Family Intervention for Psychosis Programme and the Systemic Supervision Course.

 Evidence Based Practice – Since 2009 Hannah has been involved in the development, delivery, manualisation and now clinical training of the Exeter Model.
 This is an evidence based integrative couple therapy treatment for depression, which has recently been accredited by the Association of Family Therapy.
 This model was originally delivered within the ACCEPT clinic at the MDC.
 For further information about this intensive 5 day training, please see further pages of this website or search for The Exeter Model on the University of Exeter website.
 You can also watch a podcast about the Exeter Model recorded at the Annual Family Therapy conference in Buxton, 2011 here.